hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	* builtin python functions

-		* The user could even specify a cell addresses as arguments to the function.
+		* The user can specify cell addresses as arguments to the function.
 		  In which case the program will convert the cell address to the value in the specified cell and inturn call the python function.

 * cell contents are evaluated and cached when user updates/modifies any cell content.
   This ensures that spreadsheets with heavy calculations can be displayed quickly without